omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 **Rootchain** - the Ethereum network.

-**Childchain** - the OMG Network.
+**Child chain** - the OMG Network.

 **Plasma** - the name of a scaling solution of the OMG Network.

 **Smart contract** - a self-executing contract that is running on a blockchain network, such as Ethereum.

 **Mint/minting** - an event of issuing/creating new tokens on the Ethereum network.